 As a team is becoming more mature, retrospectives may be less relevant as fewer items arise.
 However I still think as the world changes around us so will our processes - so we will have to adjust our agile approach as we go.

 So what is one of the most important principles in agile?
 "Individuals and interactions over processes and tools".
-Alright you got me, The daily scrum could be considered a "process".
-However it is there to increase communication and interactions.
+Alright you got me, The daily scrum could be considered a "process", however it is there to increase communication and interactions.
 The daily scrum is a meeting where you get to know what the rest of the team is working on and has worked on.
-Most importantly, team members that need help or has impediments can raise this during this meeting.
+Most importantly, team members that need help or have impediments can raise this during this meeting.
 The meeting is not for finding solutions but to figure out who will help solve this after daily scrum.

 The important thing here is that this does not become a daily status meeting for project managers.
 This meeting is for the team.
 It should also be avoided to have long daily scrum meetings - as we do not wish to waste valuable development time.
 I usually say that great daily scrums are 5 minutes or less.

 In scrum a sustainable pace is promoted.
 Even though the team may improve and thereby burning points faster it should still be sustainable.
 Over-committing sprint after sprint burns out the team and makes it harder to plan how much you can put into a sprint.
-Overcommitting often sets up the team for failure and when the team continuously fail to meet it's goals, people gets stressed and the morale drops.
+Overcommitting often sets up the team for failure and when the team continuously fails to meet its goals, people get stressed and the morale drops.